abpframework/eShopOnAbp/README.md

 # eShopOnAbp

-This project is a reference for who want to build microservice solutions with the ABP Framework.
+This project is a reference project for those who want to build microservice solutions with the ABP Framework.

 See [the announcement](https://blog.abp.io/abp/Introducing-the-eShopOnAbp-Project) post for more info.

+Live demo is on https://www.eshoponabp.com/

 ## Issues